emcangi/HORK/README.md

 HORK
 ====

-harmonic oscillator with runge kutta
+A small program to calculate the position and velocity functions of a harmonic oscillator using the Runge-Kutta method.